 A Monod formulation is used though to move gradually from oxic to anoxic conditions.
 This reduction of oxic reactions as dissolved oxygen levels approach zero is based on specification of a dissolved oxygen half-saturation constant in the following equation:

-Rate Reduction=ΦDOKDO+ΦDO where DO is the concentration of dissolved oxygen and KDO is a half-saturation dissolved oxygen concentration when oxic reactions are half of their maximum without limitation of oxygen conditions.
+Rate Reduction=ΦDOKDO+ΦDO where DO is the concentration of dissolved oxygen and KDO is a half-saturation dissolved oxygen concentration when oxic reactions are half of their maximum, without limitation of oxygen conditions.
 See Figure 25.
 Earlier versions of CE-QUAL-W2 used an ON-OFF oxygen limit for aerobic-anaerobic processes.
 Thomann and Mueller (1987) have used a value of KDO=0.7 mg/l.